CNMAT/OpenSoundControl.org/README.md

 * Simple, clear documentation oriented towards both beginngers ("what is OSC? / "how do I use it?") and experts (implementors, developers, etc.)
 * Simple, clean, accessible web design, not flashy / graphics-rich
-* Clear and useful site navigation supporting discovery
+* Clear and useful site navigation supporting discovery of curated useful information
 * Central location aspiring to link to "all" the world's information about OpenSoundControl
 * Mechanism for the OSC community to contribute site content so it stays